Pakistan ready for talks with India in whatever manner it chooses: FO

 Reports are surfacing from New Delhi that now the BJP has enough strength to amend the Constitution with worries that Article 370 and 35(A) could be removed from the Indian constitution.

-Earlier, the Indian home minister had commented that removal of articles 370 and 35 (A) from the Indian constitution would resolve the Jammu and Kashmir dispute.
+Earlier, the Indian home minister has commented that removal of article 370 and 35 (A) from the Indian constitution would resolve the Jammu and Kashmir dispute.

+Article 370 embodied six special provisions for Jammu and Kashmir: It exempted the Indian-Held Kashmir from the complete applicability of the constitution of India.

 He added that India should stop misleading the international community and accept the ground realities and aspirations of the people of IHK, instead of continuing with its policy of obduracy in the territory.